4Anjali/limelab/index.markdown

 - Make end of gripper work for carrots
 - Figure out way for 360 degree view of carrots (use multiple cameras?)

 If you are interested in contributing to this initiative, please write to anjali.sharma@limelab.org with your vita and a less than 500 word statement describing why you are interested and how you wish to contribute.
-Test
+Testing